kirby-deprecated-plugins/kirby-nja/readme.md

 ### snippet (optional)

 Set the name of the built in snippet when calling it.
-If set to false it will not set it at all.
+If set to `false` it will not set it at all.

 ### panel.page (optional)

 All likes/dislikes will be saved as files in a subfolder to the page to keep track on IP numbers to prevent multiple votes from the same visitor.
 It's possible to use a custom name for this page.

 ## Changelog

+**0.3**

+- More css px values change to em.
+- Removed forces Arial font.
+It should now inherit the font instead.
+- Callback updated and documented.

 **0.2**